Kronuz/Xapiand/docs/getting-started.rst

        "message": "Trying out Xapiand, so far so good?"
    }'

-In this example the endpoint is *localhost:8880/twitter/tweet*, since it is a local test *localhost* is the ip address, the port by default is *8880* and the *twitter/tweet* is the index created and is placed in the path working directory, to change the path directoy, run Xapiand with ``-D`` option.
-The index is where the document is stored and *1* is the id for this document, finally we have a *pretty=1* that tell it to print a pretty JSON response.
+In this example the endpoint is ``localhost:8880/twitter/tweet``, since it is a local test *localhost* is the ip address, the port by default is ``8880`` and the ``twitter/tweet`` is the index created and is placed in the path working directory, to change the path directoy, run Xapiand with ``-D`` option.
+The index is where the document is stored and ``1`` is the id for this document, finally we have a ``pretty=1`` that tell it to print a pretty JSON response.

-Xapiand server will send you a HTTP response status code 200 if was successful with a body JSON, this JSON contains a object that tell you the operation just performed in this case a indexing with the id 1 and commit to false (if you not specify the commit explicitly Xapiand will do it for you in a couple seconds, this is due to Xapiand tries to be as efficient in disk writes because of this a single commit can write several updates):
+Xapiand server will send you a HTTP response status code 200 if was successful with a body JSON, this JSON contains a object that tell you the operation just performed in this case a indexing with the id 1 (if you not specify the commit explicitly Xapiand will do it for you in a few seconds, this is due to Xapiand tries to be as efficient in disk writes because of this a single commit can write several updates):

 ::